 Continuing on my Australian adventure, I thought I’d tell you about Melbourne, my new favourite city.
 Whilst I’m in Australia, I’m going to be staying here in Melbourne, then moving on to Sydney next week.
-Now Sydney I know about, there’s a big harbour, famous for its bridge and its opera house.
+Sydney, I know about; there’s a big harbour, famous for its bridge and its opera house.
 But Melbourne?
-Before I came here, I didn’t know a thing about It.
+Before I came here, I didn’t know a thing about it.

 I’m spending next week in Sydney.
 I’m excited, but it’s going to have a lot to live up to!